All photos thanks to Thunder & Love Photographers.

 It’s really easy to fall into the trap of trying to be perfect.
 Weddings are meant to be the once-in-a-lifetime fairy-tale experiences of love and romance and it’s the most amazing event you’re ever going to host.
 And yes, there’s truth to it all but then there is also the reality of life.

 Striving for perfection really maxes out the stress levels and you need to remember that everyone attending are your friends and family.
 If you are so concerned about what they might say then perhaps they aren’t the best people to have in your life.
 People are there to celebrate this special day with you and sure it must really be nice, but not perfect!

 It’s your day

 This is YOUR day (the plural as you’re a couple).
 If you like waffles and ice-cream, then you can have that.
 If you want to be barefoot, then do it.
 The day needs to be special, meaningful and happy for you and the last thing you want is to spend months of planning and stressing and then be doing things and having things that you don’t really like and that don’t reflect you as a couple.
-Traditions and norms are not requirements.
+Traditions and norms are not requirements for your wedding.

 Get someone to help!

 This is a biggie!
 Although it costs more to have a planner or helper, I would suggest you do it.
 Even if it is just for certain aspects of the day having someone (not a family member) around on the day who has been part of the planning and who you trust to sort out issues and make alternative plans is a huge stress relief.
 You need someone who can just make it happen.

 On the plus side is the fact that an event planner will have contacts, ideas and experiences of things you may not have thought of.
 And they are great with sticking to budget (well, ours were!)